Hopson97/Mall-Map-Dashboard/README.md

 ## The idea

-The information is designed to be shown in multiple public spaces in ageneric shopping mall called "Twin Pines Mall".
-From the display, the public is able to see a map of the mall, and the locations of all of the shops.
-Ontop of this, they are also able to any running promotions/commercials of the shops, as well as a shop legend.
+The information is designed to be shown in multiple public spaces in a shopping center called "Twin Pines Mall".
+From the display, the public is able to see a map of the shopping center, and the locations of all of the shops.
+Ontop of this, they are also able to view any running promotions/commercials of the shops, as well as a shop legend.

 ## The Input